mark-wiemer/minecraft-bedrock/README.md

 - [List and summary of commands (Minecraft fandom)](https://minecraft.fandom.com/wiki/Commands#List_and_summary_of_commands): Most advanced mods will be running some commands.
 This community-supported wiki is the best resource for learning each and every command
 - [Bedrock OSS](https://github.com/Bedrock-OSS): Bedrock OSS is a great centralized community around building Minecraft mods.
 The Discord is popular, the wiki is awesome, and the supported projects are top-notch.
 And it's getting better all the time!

-And remember -- be patient, ask for help, and always be curious!
+Be patient, ask for help, and always be curious!
 Modding is hard work, and it'll take a lot of time, energy, and boring research to create something awesome.
 But I promise it's worth it!

 ## Other resources